Photo by Andrew Redington/Getty ImagesPhoto by Andrew Redington/Getty Images

-Either way, Augusta National bought green jackets from the Brooks Uniform Company in New York.
-Members, however, were not fans of these particular green jackets, as they found the material too thick and uncomfortable in warm weather, so they soon changed supplier.
+Either way, Augusta National bought green jackets from the Brooks Uniform Company in New York in 1937, three years after the club opened.
+Members were not fans of these green jackets, as they found the material too thick and uncomfortable in warm weather, so they soon changed suppliers.

-- Since 1967, Hamilton Tailoring Co. of Cincinnati has been the exclusive maker of the green jacket.
+Since 1967, Hamilton Tailoring Co. of Cincinnati has been the exclusive maker of the green jacket.
 But don't even think about trying to order one for yourself...
-Hamilton Tailoring does not accept orders from the general public for pantone 342 jackets.
+Hamilton Tailoring does not accept orders from the general public for such an iconic article of clothing.

 However, there is one other exception in tournament history...